Mdednnjya/Java-Repository/README.md

 # Java-Repository
-Java is a high-level programming language known for its platform independence, object-oriented paradigm.
+Java is a high-level programming language known for its platform independence and object-oriented paradigm.